HellenAchiengNyandara/simple_shell/README.md

-C - Simple Shell project
+C - A simple unix shell

+PROJECT DONE BY GROUP:

+MEMBERS:
+1.
+2.

 - This code will work on any unix machine.
 We created our own functions for systems that may have library errors.
 - This program works as a normal unix shell